Perivel/domeniere.js/src/service/README.md

 # Service
 A Domain Service represents an operation on a Domain Object.
 Domain Services usually represent high-level operations like "create user" or "get the profile information of the user with this id".
 In most cases, each domain service will be responsible for ***one*** single task.
-In the vast majority of cases, domain services will fall into two general categories.
+Services follow the [CQRS pattern](https://martinfowler.com/bliki/CQRS.html#:~:text=CQRS%20stands%20for%20Command%20Query,you%20use%20to%20read%20information.)
 A `Command` is used to update some state in your domain.
 A `Query` retrieves data from a Data source.

 ## Commands
 A command is an operation that updates some state in your domain.
 Think of a command as a write operation.
 A command does not return any value.
 Its sole purpose is to change some state in our data. `Commands` should be task-based, instead of data centric.